 Some notes while using the AC modes…

 One thing I liked about the Hitachi AC during my three-week test was its “My Mode” feature.
-That let me quickly access three personalized settings with just one button press.
+That let me quickly access three personalised settings with just one button press.
 The Xpandable+ technology, which gives you up to 110% extra cooling capacity, really impressed me when the temperature hit 40°C. It cooled my 160 sq. ft room in just 15 minutes.

 Carrier’s Flexicool Convertible 6-in-1 inverter technology is more versatile.
 I used it for two months and could adjust the cooling capacity from 40% to 120% (up to 5760 Watts).
 But I did run into some issues with the Carrier’s auto mode.
 It sometimes struggled to keep the temperature consistent, so I had to make manual adjustments about 2-3 times a day.
 When it comes to noise levels, Hitachi’s super silent operation at 34dB on low speed was noticeably quieter than Carrier’s 38dB.
 That made Hitachi a slightly better choice for light sleepers.

-Remote Control
+Remote Control Function Comparison

 The remote controls for Carrier and Hitachi ACs are different.
 They offer various ways to manage your comfort.